solana-labs/solana/docs/src/proposals/optimistic_confirmation.md

 (Example of slashable votes vote(X', S') and vote(X, S))

-In the diagram above, note that the vote for `S.last` must have come after the vote for `S'.last` (due to lockouts, the higher vote must have after).
+In the diagram above, note that the vote for `S.last` must have been sent after the vote for `S'.last` (due to lockouts, the higher vote must have been sent later).
 Thus, the sequence  of votes must have been: `X ...
 S'.last ...
 S.last`.
-This means after the vote on `S'.last`, the validator must have switched back to the other fork at some slot `X'' > S'.last > X`.
-Thus, the vote for `S.last` should have used `X''` as the "reference" point, not `X`, because that was the last "switch" on the fork.
+This means after the vote on `S'.last`, the validator must have switched back to the other fork at some slot `s > S'.last > X`.
+Thus, the vote for `S.last` should have used `s` as the "reference" point, not `X`, because that was the last "switch" on the fork.

 To enforce this, we define the "Optimistic Slashing" slashing conditions.
 Given any two distinct votes `vote(X, S)`and `vote(X', S')` by the same validator,